JulsOSpel/twain-bot/README.md

 # Twain Bot
-> Twain is an advanced anonymous confessions Discord bot
+> Twain is an advanced anonymous confessions Discord bot with unique and powerful functionality.

 ![demo-identity](resources/demo-identity.png)